BABISH

 8 oz farmers cheese (or cream cheese/ricotta)

-for the Beef Filling Ingredients:
+For the Beef Filling

 2 tbsp neutral oil, divided